 Based on {\it macroscopic} experience with matter classical physicists had wrongly concluded that there is a fundamental difference between waves and {\it microscopic} particles.
-But the physical properties of macroscopic solid bodies are emergent; they are (obviously) not equal to the fundamental properties of matter.
+But the physical properties of macroscopic solid bodies are emergent; they are (obviously) not equal to the fundamental properties of individual ``particles''.
 The projection of the macroscopic notions down to the dimension of single ``particles'' created the impression of a dichotomy that only exists in our imagination.
 This is the straightforward lesson to be drawn from the success of Schr\"odinger's theory.

-But Heisenberg and Bohr had none of this.
-Both sticked to the old quantum theory and their respective stories of the ``classical'' point-particle performing acausal instanteneous jumps.
 Heisenberg remarked that Eq.~\ref{eq_density} could be normalized to any value and not just to the number of particles~\cite{Heisenberg0}.
-This is correct but it makes no difference in principle whether we claim that the density must be normalized to one because it is one particle that we describe or because it is the probability density ``to find one particle'' which must be normalized to unity.
-The difference is just in verbiage, not in essence.
-The latter provides little more than a ``tranquilizing philosophy''\footnote{Einstein in a letter to Schr\"odinger: ``The Heisenberg-Bohr tranquilizing philosophy--or religion?--is so delicately contrived that, for the time being, it provides a gentle pillow for the true believer [...]''~\cite{Fine}.}.
+This is of course correct but it makes no difference in principle whether one claims that the density must be normalized to unity because it is one particle that is described or because it is the probability density ``to find one particle''.
+The difference is merely in verbiage, not in (mathematical) essence.
 In both cases it is the act of normalization that generates the real ``quantization'' of matter by declaring that some function represents one particle.

 Nonetheless it should be emphasized that the ``classical'' perspective described here neither originates nor requires specific metaphysical presumptions.
 The mentioned requirements of finality, continuity and causality, no matter the metaphysical interpretation of the density, are sufficient for the mathematical derivation of Schr\"odinger's equation.

 Hence, up to this point we did not (need to) specify what the density $\rho$ actually represents.
 It might still be open for philosophers to argue for a ``real'' matter density or ``just'' a probability density.
 However, in view of the mentioned math it makes few sense to describe the squared wave function as a probability to find a ``point particle''.